Severe Storm With Strong Winds Downs Trees, Power Lines Across Region

 Severe thunderstorms tore across parts of Southern Manitoba Sunday evening as a low pressure system moved across the province and the Dakotas.
 Hail, strong winds and heavy rain fell.
-Those very strong winds downed trees andhydro lines in a number of communities, including the Altona area.
-Some homes and businesses were still without hydro as of 6 a.m.
-Monday morning.
+Those very strong winds downed trees andhydro lines in a number of communities.
+As of 7 a.m.
+Monday morning, Manitoba Hydro reported nearly 2,000 customers were still without power across the region, primarily in the Southern Red River Valley and Southeastern Manitoba.

 Hail also fell in a couple of locations, with pea-sized hail reported in Altona around 9 p.m.